 Guitar tuners have come a long way since 1975 and more primitive tuners such as pitch pipes and tuning forks, while still around (many classical musicians still tune by ear), have largely gone the way of the dinosaur.

-Dedicated guitar tuners are now designed for maximum portability, from compact, self-contained units to pedal tuners to smartphone tuning apps to light-weight clip on tuners that live on your guitar’s headstock.
-New tuners even offer polyphonic tuning, meaning they can detect the pitch of a chord.
+Dedicated guitar tuners are now designed for maximum portability, from compact, self-contained units to pedal tuners to smartphone tuning apps to light-weight clip-on tuners that live on your guitar’s headstock.
+New tuners even offer polyphonic tuning, meaning they can detect the individual notes of a chord.

 Modern guitar tuners are most commonly powered by button cells aka watch batteries, Lithium rechargeable batteries that utilize a USB connection to recharge or are powered by AC power.

 These are dedicated tuners such as the Boss TU-12 and feature a microphone and/or ¼ instrument input jack.